News

 The editor of the American newspaper NYT yesterday discussed the assessment of two reputable institutions in that country about the advantages and disadvantages of eating fish.
 To put it bluntly, both institutions find that the benefits outweigh the potential risks.

-The institutions in question are the Institute of Medicine of the National Academy of Sciences (IMNAS) on the one hand and the Harvard School of Public Health (HSPH) on the other.
-In their opinion, the benefits of fish consumption far outweigh the potential risks from pollution and microbes for most people.
-Even "sensitive" consumers, such as pregnant women and young children, benefit from increased fish consumption, if they cut from dangerous species.
+The institutes in question are the Institute of Medicine of the National Academy of Sciences (IMNAS) and the Harvard School of Public Health (HSPH).
+In their opinion, the benefits of fish consumption far outweigh the potential risks of pollution and microorganisms.
+Even "vulnerable" consumers such as pregnant women and young children will benefit from increased fish consumption if they avoid hazardous species.

 According to IMNAS 'expert group, the positive effects of fish consumption include the fact that fish contains high-quality proteins, many vitamins and minerals.
 They point out that pregnant women can possibly have a positive effect on the vision and development of their children's brains through fish consumption, but also warn that this group and young children eat large predatory fish such as sharks and swordfish.